 Here are two ways which ISMA directly affects the maritime community.

 The ISMA Grand Lodge donates three $1000.00 scholarships annually to successful applicants.
-Hawsepipe Scholarship Award Open to any unlicenced rating employed in the Great Lakes basin, be they Canadian or American Mariners.
+Hawsepipe Scholarship Award Open to any unlicensed rating employed in the Great Lakes basin, be they Canadian or American Mariners.
 Marine Officer Cadet Scholarships #1 Awarded to one Cadet enrolled at the Great Lakes Maritime Academy in Traverse City, Michigan, #2 Awarded to one Cadet at the Great Lakes International Marine Training Center in Owen Sound, Ontario.